yasmiins/ece461-phase2/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## `npm install react-scripts`

+You might need to run this command if the npm start does not work

 ### `npm test`